For the COVID-19 self-assessment steps from the KFL&A Health Unit, please use this LINK.

 In order to maintain patient and staff safety, KOPI has screening precautions in place.

 No patient or staff may enter the building if they have;

-All patients must wear a mask or face covering when coming for an appointment.
-KOPI will not be supplying masks or other face coverings.
+All patients must wear either a mask or face covering when coming for an appointment.
+KOPI will not supply masks or other face coverings.